silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/06_extending/adding_middleware.md

 but could ostensibly be used elsewhere too if the API ever accomodates such an expansion.

-[notice]
+> [!WARNING]
-The middleware API in the `silverstripe/graphql` module is separate from other common middleware APIs in Silverstripe CMS, such as `HTTPMiddleware`.
+> The middleware API in the `silverstripe/graphql` module is separate from other common middleware
+> APIs in Silverstripe CMS, such as `HTTPMiddleware`.
 The two are not interchangable.
-[/notice]

 The signature for middleware (defined in [`QueryMiddleware`](api:SilverStripe\GraphQL\Middleware\QueryMiddleware)) looks like this: